 - details of your income

 - if you have a child or are expecting a child birth certificates or proof of pregnancy

 - if you are renting a home your tenancy agreement and any notice served by the landlord

 - if your home is to be sold confirmation from a solicitor the sale of your property, amount of mortgage outstanding and any capital you are likely to receive

 - legal action to repossess your home any court orders for possession or warrants for bailiffs possession.

-Alternatively you can contact the Housing Solutions Team on 01952 381925 to speak to an officer and request an interview, this may be a telephone or face to face interview.
+Alternatively you can contact the Housing Solutions team to speak to an officer and request an interview, this may be a telephone or face to face interview.

-If your concerned about someone sleeping rough or you are sleeping rough yourself in the Telford and Wrekin area then you can contact Maninplace for an appointment based service offering assistance to people presenting as homeless or rough sleeping.
-The team can also give assistance to access emergency night by night accommodation for those who present from rough living.
+If your concerned about someone sleeping rough or you are sleeping rough yourself in the Telford and Wrekin area you can contact the Housing Solutions team.

-Alternatively you can inform StreetLink an online reporting facility to support anyone sleeping on the streets.
+- Visit the StreetLink website, an online reporting facility to support anyone sleeping rough.

 How to register with a GP if you are homeless